Bar Association:

 By: Dean McVay, Esq.

-First—membership.
-A Bar Association is only as strong as the people who belong to it.
-When our numbers grow, so does our influence, our reach, and our ability to serve.
-This year, I want us to open wide the doors of this Association—to welcome young lawyers fresh from the bar exam, seasoned attorneys who may have stepped away, and underrepresented groups who have too often stood on the margins.
-Thank you in advance to Board Members Christina Bernheim and Linda Guzman, who lead our Young Lawyers Division, who will continue to bring new, young lawyers, into our Bar Association Membership.
-This is how we build today.
+This coming year, I want us to open wide the doors of this Association—to welcome young lawyers fresh from the bar exam, seasoned attorneys who may have stepped away, and underrepresented groups who have too often stood on the margins.
+Thank you to Board Members Chrstina Bernheim and Linda Guzman, who lead our Young Lawyers Division, who continue to bring new, young lawyers, into our Bar Association Membership.
+This is how we build today, and secure tomorrow.
+Because the more voices at our table, the richer our collective wisdom becomes.